 The archetype of the silent, stoic woman continues to endure, however the parameters for feminine bravery have expanded in the neoliberal context, making way for the figure of the brave, confessing woman.
 The brave, confessing woman is perceived in the mainstream as liberated from the proverbial bonds of silent, subjugated oppression.
-Yet, far from dismantling gender norms, this new ideal for feminine bravery serves to more insidiously reinforce these norms for women.
+Yet, far from dismantling gender norms, this new ideal for feminine bravery serves to more insidiously reinforce these norms of silence for women.

 Today we see repetitive acts of suffering, divulging and subsequently recovering continuously on display in the mainstream, and they are framed as liberating and brave.
 Women are most typically rewarded as brave when they tell their story within the bounds of acceptable femininity—i.e. when they are composed and contained in the telling—and if there are elements of ‘the disorderly’ in the story (which there almost always are) then there is a narrative of overcoming to follow.
 The brave story of overcoming is either at that very moment been commodified in some way (like in a book or paid media interview) or will soon be.